Maximali89/Yandex_practicum/Sprint_5_Games/csv file/README.md

 * `Other_sales` - Sales in other countries (millions of copies sold)
 * `Critic_Score` - Score of game critics (max.
 100)
 * `User_Score` - Score of gamers (max.
 10)
 * `Rating` - ESRB (Entertainment Software Rating Board) rating.
-This association determines the rating of computer games and assigns the ghames to an appropriate age category.
+This association determines the rating of computer games and assigns the games to an appropriate age category.